weka/docs-weka-io/usage/statistics/list-of-statistics.md

 RELOCATE_BLOCKS_LATENCY|Average latency of relocating blocks|Micros
 RETRUSTED_UNPROTECTED_DIRTY_BLOCKS|Number of dirty blocks that ScrubMissingWrites re-trusted because they were unprotected|Blocks/Sec
-REWRITTEN_DIRTY_BLOCKS|Number of dirty blocks that ScrubMissingWrites rewrote to clean them|Blocks/Sec SCAN_LIKELY_LEAKED_BLOCKS|Number of free blocks encountered during the scan that were marked as KnownUsed in the RAID|Occurences
+REWRITTEN_DIRTY_BLOCKS|Number of dirty blocks that ScrubMissingWrites rewrote to clean them|Blocks/Sec SCAN_LIKELY_LEAKED_BLOCKS|Number of free blocks encountered during a scan that were marked as KnownUsed in the RAID|Occurences
 SCRUB_BATCHES_LATENCY|Average latency of scrub batches|Millis
 SCRUB_FALSE_USED_FAILED_READS|Number of blocks that we failed to read for scrub-false-used|Blocks/Sec SCRUB_FALSE_USED_FAILED|Number of placements we failed to fully scrub-false-used|Occurences/Sec